 The S&P 500 could fall by as much as 8% over the next three weeks, followed by a 22% rally to close out the year, according to Uri Landesman, president of Platinum Partners LP, a $500 million hedge fund shop.

-“I'm bearish over the next three weeks because I think the stock market right now is ahead of the economy,” he said, citing the recent re-emergence of financial instability in countries such as Ireland and Portugal.
+“I'm bearish over the next three weeks because I think the stock market right now is ahead of the economy,” he said, citing the recent re-emergence of financial instability in places like Ireland and Portugal.

-The combination of smaller companies that are undervalued and haven't participated in the stock market run-up with a number of cash-heavy larger companies will accelerate the pace of mergers-and-acquisitions activity, he said.
+The combination of smaller companies that are undervalued and have not participated in the stock market run-up with a number of cash-heavy larger companies, will accelerate the pace of mergers-and-acquisition activity, he said.

 On the outlook for earnings from the third quarter, which ends Thursday, Mr. Landesman is optimistic despite some disappointing early results.

-Of the S&P 500 companies that have already made pre-announcements, 77 said that their third-quarter earnings won't meet analysts' estimates, and 34 said that they will exceed estimates.
+Of the S&P 500 companies that have already made pre-announcements, 77 said their third-quarter earnings will not meet analysts' estimates, and 34 said they will exceed estimates.

-The upcoming midterm elections will have the biggest impact if they don't produce the results that Wall Street is already anticipating, Mr. Landesman said.
+The upcoming midterm elections will have the biggest impact if they don't produce the results that Wall Street is already anticipating, he said.

-“There's no question that as the odds of Republicans taking over the House have increased, the market has been factoring that in,” he said.
+“There's no question that, as the odds of Republicans taking over the House have increased, the market has been factoring that in,” Mr. Landesman said.
 “It's very important that the Democrats do not retain control of Congress, because what Wall Street wants to see out of Washington is nothing.”

-The typical Washington gridlock that comes from a more balanced Congress will reduce fears of more “disastrous legislation such as health care and financial reform,” Mr. Landesman said.
+The typical Washington gridlock that comes from a more balanced Congress, Mr. Landesman said, will reduce fears of more “disastrous legislation like health care and financial reform.”

 “The stock market is clearly not enamored with President [Barack] Obama and his socialist tendencies,” he said.
 “As far as the stock market is concerned right now, there's probably more downside to a Republican loss than there is upside to a Republican victory.”

 Portfolio Manager Perspectives are regular interviews with some of the most respected and influential fund managers in the investment industry.
-For more information, please visit InvestmentNews.com.
+For more information, please visit InvestmentNews.com/pmperspectives.